snpal/data_structures/README.md

 # data_structures
 Building data structures.
-Obviously, these aren't new data structures, but all of the code is written without using references.
+Obviously, these aren't new data structures, but this is my attempt at implementing them from scratch.